Yan908/MusicStats/README.md

 - playlist_links: Playlist Link or ID(Mandatory), can be either a list of playlists or just one playlist
 - name: The name you wanna save the stats(Also Mandatory)
 - show_file: If True, it shows the archive(Default: True)
-- save_file: If True, it saves the archive on your file
+- save_file: If True, it saves the archive on your file(Default: True)
-- return_dict: If True, it will return the dict with the same data showed on the image but with dict format
+- return_dict: If True, it will return the dict with the same data showed on the image but with dict format(Default: False)

 <h3> To get the music stats by a specific track: </h3>